Providers

 Async Variants (Non-Blocking Initialization)

 Every factory method has an async counterpart that uses the Java SDK’s non-blocking setProvider instead of setProviderAndWait.
 The provider initializes in the background; evaluations fail with ProviderNotReady until the provider is ready.
+The init-timeout watchdog described above still applies — after the configured initTimeout elapses, status transitions to Fatal so callers stop polling for ready.

 This is useful for microservices that need fast startup and can tolerate returning default flag values during the brief initialization window.